carpentries-incubator/reproducible-publications-quarto/episodes/02-Quarto/03-quarto-documents.md

 ### 1. YAML header:
 #### What is YAML anyway?
 YAML, pronounced "Yeah-mul" stands for "YAML Ain't Markup Language".
 YAML is a human-readable [data-serialization](https://en.wikipedia.org/wiki/Serialization) language which, as its name suggests, is not a markup language.
-YAML has no executable commands, though it is compatible with all programming languages and virtually any application that deals with storing or transmitting data.
+YAML has no executable commands, though it is compatible with all programming languages and virtually any application that stores or transmits data.
 YAML itself is made up of bits of many languages, including Perl, MIME, C, & HTML.
 YAML is also a superset of JSON.
 When used as a stand-alone file, the file ending is .yml or .yaml.
 <br>

 Quarto default YAML header includes the following metadata surrounded by three dashes `---`: